 1. Cable Management And Amplifier/Reciever Issues

-- Amplifier/Receiver settings: You need to ensure that all your amp or receiver setting are correct or not too far out of bounds, since incorrect settings can cause popping sounds from your speakers.
+- Amplifier/Receiver settings: You need to ensure that all your amp or receiver settings are correct or not too far out of bounds since incorrect settings can cause popping sounds from your speakers.
 Ensure that you have set proper and correct gain levels, tone controls, and surround sound processing.

 - Cable interference: Poor cable management often results in cables being tangled, pinched, or crossed.
 This type of entanglement can cause interference which often results in popping sounds.
 Ensure that audio cables are properly separated from power cables to reduce the likelihood of interference.

-- Impedance mismatch: It is very important that your speakers and amplifier or receiver are properly matched in terms of impedance.
+- Impedance mismatch: Your speakers and amplifier or receiver must be properly matched in terms of impedance.
 If the impedance of the speakers is too low, then too much power will be pulled from the amplifier or receiver which can cause a popping sound to be produced from the speakers.